 Minimum opening deposit

 While a minimum opening deposit isn’t a problem for many people, it can still be a barrier to entry for those who don’t have a lot of cash up front.
 To open an account with AXOS, you need an opening deposit of $250, although there’s no requirement to maintain a minimum balance.
 If you were already planning to deposit that amount, then the minimum deposit won’t affect you.
 But if you prefer a savings account with no minimum deposit requirements, other banks might be a better fit.

 What is a High-Yield Savings Account?

 A high-yield savings account is a savings account that offers a competitive APY, or interest rate.
 A high interest rate can yield tens or hundreds of dollars in earned interest, depending on how much money you have saved.

-Emergency funds are one of the most popular reasons people save; 57% of banked* U.S. adults with savings in a recent NextAdvisor survey say they are currently saving for emergencies.
+Emergency funds are one of the most popular reasons people save; 57% of banked* U.S. adults with savings said in a 2020 NextAdvisor survey that they are currently saving for emergencies.
 Most experts we talk to recommend building a fund of about six months’ expenses, even as you pay down debt.
 Given that emergency savings should be kept on reserve in an account with easy access, putting that money into a low-risk vehicle like a high-yield savings account is a smart move.

-The best high-yield savings account rates are currently between 0.50% and 1.00%.
-While the ones we feature below are standouts, there are many good options available.
+While the accounts we featured here are standouts, there are many good options available.
 As long as it has a competitive APY, is FDIC-insured, and doesn’t charge any monthly fees, you’ll be better off than you would leaving your savings in a conventional account with a low APY.